lensfun/lensfun/tools/calibration_webserver/README.rst

 Configuration
 ===============

 * Some important prerequisites are Python 3, Django 1.9, exiv2, Exiftool,
-  unrar, 7zip, unzip, PyGithub, ImageMagick, Apache, and Python WSGI.
+  LibRaw, unrar, 7zip, unzip, PyGithub, ImageMagick, Apache, and Python WSGI.
 * Adjust the settings in ``settings.py``.
 This is an ordinary `Django settings`_ file.
 Settings you should change are ``ALLOWED_HOSTS`` and ``SECRET_KEY``.
 (The ``SECRET_KEY`` is not used by this application